Walter Russell Mead

 Walter Russell Mead (born June 12, 1952) is an American academic.
-He is the James Clarke Chace Professor of Foreign Affairs and Humanities at Bard College and taught American foreign policy at Yale University.
+He is the Alexander Hamilton Professor of Strategy and Statecraft at the University of Florida's Hamilton Center, and taught American foreign policy at Yale University.
 He was also the editor-at-large of The American Interest magazine.
-Mead is a columnist for The Wall Street Journal, a scholar at the Hudson Institute, and a book reviewer for Foreign Affairs, the quarterly foreign policy journal published by the Council on Foreign Relations.
+Mead is a columnist for The Wall Street Journal, a scholar at the Hudson Institute, and a book reviewer for Foreign Affairs, the bimonthly foreign policy journal published by the Council on Foreign Relations.

 Early life and education

-Mead was born on June 12, 1952 in Columbia, South Carolina.
+Mead was born on June 12, 1952, in Columbia, South Carolina.
 His father, Loren Mead, was an Episcopal priest and scholar who grew up in South Carolina.
 His mother is the former Polly Ayres Mellette.
 Mead is one of four children with two brothers and one sister.
 Mead was educated at the Groton School, a private boarding school in Groton, Massachusetts.
 He then graduated from Yale University, where he earned a Bachelor of Arts degree in English literature.

 Career

-Mead is the James Clarke Chace Professor of Foreign Affairs and Humanities at Bard College and previously taught American foreign policy at Yale University.
+Mead is the Alexander Hamilton Professor of Strategy and Statecraft at the University of Florida's Hamilton Center, and previously taught American foreign policy at Bard College and Yale University.
 He was also the editor-at-large of The American Interest.
 In 2014, he joined the Hudson Institute as a Distinguished Scholar in American Strategy and Statesmanship.
 He served as the Henry A. Kissinger Senior Fellow for U.S. Foreign Policy at the Council on Foreign Relations until 2010, and is a Global View Columnist for The Wall Street Journal.
 He is a cofounder of the New America Foundation, a thinktank that has been described as "radical centrist" in orientation.

-An active faculty member at Bard's campus in Annandale and its New York-based Globalization and International Affairs Program, he teaches on American foreign policy and Anglo-American grand strategy, including curriculum addressing Sun Tzu and Clausewitz.
+An active faculty member at Bard's campus in Annandale and its New York-based Globalization and International Affairs Program, he taught on American foreign policy and Anglo-American grand strategy, including curriculum addressing Sun Tzu and Clausewitz.
 He has conducted coursework on the role of public intellectuals in the internet age, as well as the role of religion in diplomacy.
 Mead is also a regular instructor for the U.S. State Department's Study of the U.S. Institutes (SUSIs) for Scholars and Secondary Educators.
 His past teaching positions have included Brady-Johnson Distinguished Fellow in Grand Strategy, at Yale University, from 2008 to 2011, as well as Presidents Fellow at the World Policy Institute at The New School, from 1987 to 1997.